101zh/NRG948JavaCompletionLab/Instructions.md

       - If they eat then they can laze again
   - Behaviour
     - Prints out ``name lazes for x hours.
 It now lazed consecutively for y hours``
+  - Note: ideally, you would check that ``hours < 0.0`` is false, but this isn't a requirement that is listed here

 ### Interaction Part